abpframework/abp/docs/en/Community-Articles/2024-05-01-How-ABP-get-current-user/POST.md

 | UserIdClaimType      | Gets or sets the ClaimType used for the user identifier claim.
 Defaults to NameIdentifier.                    |
 | UserNameClaimType    | Gets or sets the ClaimType used for the user name claim.
 Defaults to Name.                                    |

-The Identity will create a `ClaimsIdentity` object with the claim type that you have configured in the `ClaimsIdentityOptions` class.
+* The Identity creates a `ClaimsIdentity` object with the claim type that you have configured in the `ClaimsIdentityOptions` class.
-The ABP framework will configure it based on `AbpClaimTypes,` so you shouldn't usually worry about it.
+* The ABP Framework configures it based on `AbpClaimTypes,` so usually you don't need to worry about it.

 ### JwtBearer/OpenID Connect Client

-The `JwtBearer/OpenID Connect` will get claims from `id_token` or fetch user information from the `AuthServer`, and then map/add it to the current `ClaimsIdentity`.
+The `JwtBearer/OpenID Connect` gets claims from `id_token` or fetches user information from the `AuthServer`, and then maps/adds it to the current `ClaimsIdentity`.

-To map the [standard claim](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) type to the [`System.Security.Claims.ClaimTypes`](https://learn.microsoft.com/en-us/dotnet/api/system.security.claims.claimtypes) via [azure-activedirectory-identitymodel-extensions-for-dotnet](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet) library by default, which is maintained by the Microsoft team.
+To map the [standard claim](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) type to the [`System.Security.Claims.ClaimTypes`](https://learn.microsoft.com/en-us/dotnet/api/system.security.claims.claimtypes) via [azure-activedirectory-identitymodel-extensions-for-dotnet](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet) library by default, which is maintained by the Microsoft team:

 ```cs
 Dictionary<string, string> ClaimTypeMapping = new Dictionary<string, string>